 Yes, check out the Curriculum and Syllabus links here.

-A template and entry form is made available to registered teachers/schools.
+A story template with attached entry form is made available to registered teachers/schools.
 This template should be used as the basis for each page of the entry/s.

 It is encouraged to use the template wherever practical – the layout on the template has been chosen as the best size proportion for publishing the final stories.
 If however you choose to move away from the template, then we ask that you make sure all illustrations are on A4 paper in a portrait layout and that text is kept separate to the image.
 Please do not paste text into the image.